sunshinecanyon12.jpg

 transparency & flow in a colorado home

-The house occupies a hillside in Sunshine Canyon outside of Boulder, Colorado.
-While the site has spectacular views and a lush, isolated setting, the original house lacked a sense of interior movement and strong connection to its surroundings.
-The project objective was to address these shortcomings, substantially expand and gut-renovate the entire house, and ultimately create a new residence with generous living spaces and a definite sense of place.
+The Sunshine Canyon House occupies a hillside in Sunshine Canyon outside Boulder, Colorado, with spectacular views and a lush, isolated setting.
+The project substantially expands and gut-renovates the constrained original structure, which lacked interior movement and a strong connection to its surroundings, to create a new residence with generous living spaces and a clear sense of place.

-The core of the house is a collection of horizontal volumes and planes of white stucco and wood.
-A combination of extended redwood decks, balconies, towers and glass volumes occupy the perimeter.
-These intersecting geometries allow for vertical movement and unobstructed horizontal views while giving the exterior a rhythm of form and material that give the house a human scale.
+At its core, the house is composed of horizontal volumes and planes of white stucco and wood, giving the architecture a calm, ordered presence in the landscape.
+Extended Brazilian redwood decks, balconies, towers, and glass volumes occupy the perimeter, easing the transition to nature while establishing a rhythm of form and material that lends the house a comfortable human scale.

 Location: Boulder, CO